alloverse/allovisor/README.md

 * The UI in the NetMenuScene is drawn by real bona-fide `alloapps` running on their own thread called `menuapps_main`.
 These are also connected to the standalone server and have their own complete client-side state each.

+## Various code structure topics

+### Menu apps

+When the visor starts, a thread spawns to create a local place server that is used for local UI.

+In main.lua:

+    menuServerThread = lovr.thread.newThread("threads/menuserv_main.lua")

+A NetworkScene is then started to connect to this menu server.
+So, there is NO local UI, all UI is networked, including the menu.

+Then, one more thread is spawned, where the menu UI apps can run completely independently from the main thread.

+In main.lua:

+    menuAppsThread = lovr.thread.newThread("threads/menuapps_main.lua")

+In this thread, two apps are started.
+Roughly:

+    local apps = {
+      require("alloapps.menu.app")(port),
+      require("alloapps.avatar_chooser")(port),
+    }

+    while running do
+      for _, app in ipairs(apps) do
+        app:update()
+      end
+      lovr.timer.sleep(1/20.0)
+    end

+The `menu.app` and `avatar_chooser` app are almost completely regular AlloUI apps, except they don't use boot or assist, but are instead managed by the above thread loop, plus a base class called `EmbeddedApp`:

+    class.EmbeddedApp()
+    function EmbeddedApp:_init(appname, port)
+      self.client = Client(
+        "alloplace://localhost:"..tostring(port)
+      )
+      self.app = ui.App(self.client)
+      self.app.mainView = self:createUI()
+    end

+    function EmbeddedApp:actuate(what)
+      self.app.client:sendInteraction({
+        sender_entity_id = self.app.mainView.entity.id,
+        receiver_entity_id = self.visor.id,
+        type = "oneway",
+        body = {
+            "menu_selection",
+            self.appname,
+            what
+        }
+      })
+    end

+Since these menu apps run on a separate thread, they can't use most Lovr APIs, and they can't modify variables inside the main thread's runtime.
+They have two ways of communicating with the main
+thread: interactions, and Store.

+**Interactions**: A menuapp can self:actuate(...), and that call will end up in `netmenu_scene`.
+This class will then take care of the "controller" part of that UI interaction, and set variables, change settings, connect to a remote server, etc.

+**Store**: `Store.singleton:save()`, `:load()` and `:listen()` are used to keep a global store of settings and shared variables between threads.
+These are used mostly for settings, but also carry some information between threads without having to use interactions.